the-fast-pandas/covidbit/README.md

 ### Email Service

-Email service was devloped as a professional way to send small businesses invitations, registration and password reset emails on behalf of COVIDBIT.
+Email service was developed as a professional way to send small businesses invitations, registration and password reset emails on behalf of COVIDBIT.
 The email template was created using [bee.io](https://beefree.io/).
 Adjustments to the email template were made to reflect the project features and match the project colour scheme.

 ## Deployment